 Motherland was commissioned by Brighton Dome and Festival, South East Dance, Corn Exchange Newbury, The Point Eastleigh and Peak Performances @ Montclair State University, New Jersey, USA.

-Motherland will take place as part of Bitch MATERial exhibition in Berlin across March and April 2018.
-See the calendar for more information.
+Motherland was also part of the Bitch MATERial exhibition in Berlin in 2018.

 - Devised and Performed by:

 - Production Manager / Lighting Design

 - Sound Engineer